 - Full list of Term 1 Activities can be found HERE

 How to Enrol

 At the beginning of each term, students will be notified by the Activities Administrator to browse the Activities Website.
 Generally, the sign-up period will be communicated to students one week prior to the start of the activities period for the term.
 The students will have a choice of up to four activities.
 Due to limited spaces available for each activity, we may not be able to fulfil all student choices.
 To ensure fairness, we implement a computer generated random allocation based on the four choices made by the students.
 Once the allocation has been made, students will receive a system Email to notify them of their allocations.
-If the student has any questions or queries, please contact the Activities Administrator, Clara Li at email@example.com.
+If the student has any questions or queries, please contact the Activities Administrator at firstname.lastname@example.org.
 Please note that the Parent Consent Form must be signed in order for your child to participate in lower-risk and medium-risk activities.
 This Parent Consent Form is part of the new-comer pack (Year 7s and new students), once signed it is valid throughout the student’s education career with South Island School.
 If your child has been allocated to a high-risk activity, parents will receive an Approval Email that will require action.
 Please note that without the parent/guardian agreement of participation, the student will NOT be permitted to participate in their allocated activity.

 *High-Risk Activities: Archery, Athletics (including track and field), Biathlon, Horse Riding, Martial Arts, Rowing, Rugby, Sailing, Scuba Diving, Swimming, Wall Climbing, Water Polo, Water Sports